Virakal/Dingle-Wars/Session/Session 1.md

 We go to the elevator, it has a D floor and U floor button.
 U is lit up.
 We hit the D button and it goes down.
 It opens up to a corridor to the space port.
 We sneak up and start investigating the wreckage.

 Prashap tries to contact us, making our commlinks ring loudly but we get away with it.
-He tells us he's off to find [[Gumala Adeen]].
+He tells us he's off to find [Gumala Adeen](../Characters/NPC/Gumala%20Adeen.md).

 Luca figures out where the briefcase might be and finds it in Gumala's quarters.
 Vyna searches the ship thoroughly but doesn't find much.
 Mishy manages to alert a droid by ripping out a part of the ship that makes sparks.
 The droid sprays the sparks, focuses on Mishy then flies off before he can do anything.
 He goes to find the main group.